-The ancient city of Blois is a major attraction with its vast and beautiful château dominating the town.
-So there are plenty of places to stay and a lot of choice of restaurants.
-Here are a few suggestions of recommended places in Blois.
+The ancient city of Blois in France is a major attraction with its vast and beautiful château dominating the town.
+There are plenty of places to stay and plentiful choices of restaurants.
+Here are a few recommendations for hotels and restaurants in Blois.

 Hôtel Anne de Bretagne

-Creeper-covered building looking onto a leafy square in the center of town, with simple but pretty rooms with large windows giving plenty of light.
-2 rooms adapted for disabled guests.
-No restaurant but delightful breakfast in the garden in summer.
+A creeper-covered building looking onto a leafy square in the center of town, with simple but pretty rooms with large windows giving plenty of light.
+Two rooms have been adapted for disabled guests.
+There is no on-site restaurant, but the hotel offers a delightful breakfast in the garden in summer.

 - Read guest reviews, compare prices and book the Hotel Anne de Bretagne with TripAdvisor.